OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 *   **Tracking protection**.
 You can control the data third-party sites can collect about you using Tracking Protection in Internet Explorer (versions 9 and up).
 This feature will block third-party content, including cookies, from any site that is listed in a Tracking Protection List you add.
 *   **Browser controls for "Do Not Track."** Some browsers have incorporated "Do Not Track" (DNT) features that can send a signal to the websites you visit indicating you do not wish to be tracked.
 Because there is not yet a common understanding of how to interpret the DNT signal, Microsoft services do not currently respond to browser DNT signals.
 We continue to work with the online industry to define a common understanding of how to treat DNT signals.
 In the meantime, you can use the range of other tools we provide to control data collection and use, including the ability to opt out of receiving interest-based advertising from Microsoft as described above.

-Learn moreTop of page Cookies and similar technologiesCookies and similar technologies
+Learn MoreTop of page Cookies and similar technologiesCookies and similar technologies

 Cookies are small text files placed on your device to store data that can be recalled by a web server in the domain that placed the cookie.
 We use cookies and similar technologies for storing and honoring your preferences and settings, enabling you to sign in, providing interest-based advertising, combating fraud, analyzing how our products perform, and fulfilling other legitimate purposes.
 Microsoft apps use additional identifiers, such as the advertising ID in Windows described in the Advertising ID section of this privacy statement, for similar purposes.